dsp-jetpack/JetPack/doc/deployment_guide.md

 After enabling hugepages in the hardware stamp's .ini file, perform the following steps to deploy hugepages in Dell EMC Ready Architecture for Red Hat OpenStack Platform.

-10. Open an SSH session to the SAH node.
+1. Open an SSH session to the SAH node.
-11. Run the following commands to deploy the overcloud with hugepages enabled:
+2. Run the following commands to deploy the overcloud with hugepages enabled:

     a.	cd /root/JetPack/src/deploy/osp_deployer

     b.	python deployer.py -s <path_to_settings_ini_file>

-    > Note: During deployment, JetPack takes the following actions:
+**Note that during deployment, JetPack takes the following actions:**

-12. Fetches the memory size of every compute node.
+1. Fetches the memory size of every compute node.
-13. Selects the minimum memory size among all compute nodes.
+2. Selects the minimum memory size among all compute nodes.
-14. Calculates the number of hugepages using the following formula:
+3. Calculates the number of hugepages using the following formula:

     > Hugepage Number = ( Total_Mem - ( Host_Mem + Kernel_Mem )) / hugepage_size